GitSquiddo/guide/guide/preparations/setting-up-a-bot-application.md

 All that and much, much more.
 Sounds pretty terrible, right?
 So make sure to keep your token as safe as possible!

 ::: danger
 If you ever somehow leak your token (commit it to a repository, post it in a support channel, etc.) or otherwise see your bot in danger, return to this page and regenerate a new one.
 Your old token will become invalid and you'll need to update it with the new one in all the places you've used it.
+Luckily, if you have it set up correctly, Discord will track down public tokens, regenerate a new one, and send you a email.
 :::